Amid Palestinian doubts, Trump to share Mideast peace plan with Israelis

 The Trump plan is the product of three years’ effort by senior advisers Jared Kushner and Avi Berkowitz, as well as Jason Greenblatt, who left the government last autumn.

-The proposal, more than 50 pages long, aims to take on some of the most difficult issues separating the two sides, such as the status of Jerusalem.
+The proposal, which officials say will be more than 50 pages long, aims to take on some of the most difficult issues separating the two sides, such as the status of Jerusalem.

 PALESTINIAN THUMBS-DOWN